Unlimitedness: Transforming Your Inner Dialogue

 Make the World a better place.

 “I am here to touch lives and to make the world a better place in God’s will.
 I am choosing to acknowledge and honor my soul’s calling, and I am thankful for the guidance from the Wisdom, the Wisdom who became Flesh.
 So, I am unfolding in this calling.
 I am unfolding in fulfilling ways.
 Because of that, only good can come to me.
 So I can embrace health, happiness, prosperity, and peace of mind because I have done my best.
-I am unfolding and continue unfolding to be better, to be better.
+I am unfolding and will continue to unfold to be better, to be better.
 Only good can come to me because I am fulfilling ways.
 I now live in limitless love, light, and joy.
 All is well in my world, and I flow with life easily and effortlessly.
 I experience love wherever I go.
 I receive and share blessings wherever I go.
-I rejoice and thankful in my unlimitedness.”
+I rejoice and am thankful in my unlimitedness.”

 Notable Life Counseling Services LLC